 - Lingo Bingo is a great service to advertise your private tutoring services

-- Word of mouth is one of the best ways to get a job in Madrid.
+- Word of mouth is one of the best ways to get English teaching jobs Madrid.
 Ask fellow teachers and other professionals!

 - Loquo is a fantastic place to look for language academy positions.
 It’s basically Spanish Craigslist.